felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 This project provides a hands-on tutorial to develop Custom Extensions for Catalog Explorer.

 ## Scope
-This training exercises serve as an introduction to Custom Extensions, a feature of Catalog Explorer.
+These training exercises serve as an introduction to Custom Extensions, a feature of Catalog Explorer.
 With Custom Extensions, users can run personalized JavaScript code in response to events triggered within Catalog Explorer.
 This feature empowers users to expand Catalog Explorer's functionalities, such as integrating with external REST APIs or their own backend systems.